 Below we have provided a long list of answers to frequently asked questions about China and Omeida, to reassure you that we meet all your needs.

 Yes, we are licensed and fully-recognized by the government.
-Omeida Language College (our mother school) was approved by Guangxi provincial Education Department to recruit foreign students to study Chinese language and culture, and we are qualified to assist our students apply for longer term student (X1) visa and change it to study residence permit in China.
+Omeida Language College (our mother school) was approved by Guangxi provincial Education Department to recruit foreign students to study Chinese language and culture, and we are qualified to assist our students apply for longer term student (X2) visa and change it to study residence permit in China.

-We will place you within a class or create a class just for you that fits your particular experience level.
+We will place you in a class or create one just for you that fits your particular experience level.

 Our HSK Preparation Course is designed to help students who have the plan to take the Chinese Proficiency Test immediately or shortly on completion the course.

 Our Summer Camp is loved by kids and teens aged between 6 and 16 who immerse themselves in the Chinese language and cultural environment.